Unlocking the mystery of hotel key cards – Why doesn’t my key card work?

 In today’s highly competitive hotel marketplace, keeping your guests happy is a top priority.
-Tired, late-night business travelers, families with restless children in tow, and virtually any type of guest can become frustrated and annoyed when that key card (even after multiple attempts) will not unlock their room door.
-To help you mitigate this troublesome cause of guest dissatisfaction, read the information to Trouble-Free Key Cards:
+Tired, late-night business travelers, families with restless children in tow, and virtually any type of guest can become frustrated and annoyed when that key card (even after multiple attempts) will not unlock the door to their room.
+To help you mitigate this troublesome cause of guest dissatisfaction, read the following guide to trouble-free key cards:

-- On average, magnetic keycards can be re-programmed up to seven times without losing performance.
+- On average, magnetic striped key cards can be re-programmed up to seven times without losing performance.
 However, the care of the card is an important lifespan factor.
 Cards with scratches, exposure to debris, and other types of physical damage can be rendered unusable.

-- We recommend cleaning locks and encoders once a quarter for internal locks, 2-3 times a quarter with external locks.
+- We recommend cleaning locks and encoders once per quarter for interior locks, once per month for exterior locks.

-- Sometimes the encoder itself needs repair.
-If a keycard is encoded on multiple tracks, this will make it ineffective.
-If you have multiple encoders, one may work better than the other.
+- Sometimes the encoder itself may malfunction or need repair.
+If you have multiple encoders, test to see if one performs better than the other.

-- If you see a green light, but have to wiggle the card or door knob, it’s not the keycard.
-The lock itself and/or batteries need attention/cleaning.
+- If you see a green light when swiping your card in the lock, but you have to wiggle the card or door knob to open the door, the lock itself and/or batteries may need attention, cleaning, or replacement.

-- Encode a special “master” keycard and try it on the troublesome guest room lock.
-If it unlocks, the problem is likely with the encoder, or possibly human error.
+- Encode a special “master” key card and try it on a troublesome guest room lock.
+If the master key card unlocks the door, but the standard key card does not, the problem is likely with the encoder, the software, or may be due to human error.

 Did you know?

-Beyond dependable and trouble-free, keep your guests happy with keycards that are commemorative and collectable.
-To find out more on adding value to keycards, and for a complementary 2017 Solar Eclipse keycard, please contact your PLI representative at 1-800-752-1017 or contact us HERE.
-You can also download a PDF version of this article HERE.
+Beyond ensuring your key cards are dependable and trouble-free, keep your guests happy with key cards that are commemorative and collectible.
+To find out more about adding value to key cards, please contact your PLI representative at 1-800-752-1017 or contact us HERE.